Skip to content

 A contract template gives you a legally structured starting point for any service agreement, freelance arrangement, or business deal.
 This free contract template covers the essential clauses, parties, scope of work, payment terms, deadlines, and termination, in plain language that you can adapt for construction, consulting, photography, cleaning, or any other service.

-Open a blank Google Doc
+or start from a blank Google Doc

 Works with